sassoftware/viya4-monitoring-kubernetes/samples/generic-base/README.md

 ## Grafana Dashboards

-In addition to customizing the deployment, additional user-provided content is supported.
-See this [Readme](monitoring/dashboards/README.md) for details on supplying additional Grafana dashboards that will be deployed (and removed) with the monitoring stack.
+In addition to customizing the deployment, you can also use this sample to add your own Grafana dashboards.
+See the [dashboard Readme](monitoring/dashboards/README.md) for details on supplying additional Grafana dashboards that will be deployed (and removed) with the monitoring components.